Howdju/howdju/howdju-service-common/docs/API v2.md

   * page (claims, how recently changed, changed since stated publish date?,
   * author/speaker (who is attributed),
-  * editor/domain (who controls the medium, how old is the entity) For things with evaluatable textual content, need anchored statements.
+  * editor/domain (who controls the medium, how old is the entity) For things with evaluatable textual content, need anchored propositions.

 Should I split into /evaluate-sources and /evaluate-urls | /annotate-sources?
 The returned values are so different...
 It could also be /evaluate-sources?summary